georgi-nachev/ansible-wordpress/README.md

 # WordPress with MySQL on a separate node on Ubuntu 18.04/20.04

-The playbook is designed with one ansible control node and two hosts in mind (one for the Wordpress + LAMP and the another one for the MySQL DB).
-Also for the purpose of this test, you need to add a firewall rule that would allow all "All traffic" during the AMIs creation process.
+The playbook is designed with one ansible control node and two hosts in mind (one for the Wordpress + LAMP and another for the MySQL DB).
+Also for the purpose of this test, you need to add an additional firewall rule during your AMI creation, that would allow all "All traffic".

 ## Playbook Structure